 Immigration is synonymous with questions – and lots of them!
-Some questions pop up time and again.
-That’s why we’ve decided to answer the eight questions you ask us the most in one place so that it’s easy to reference.
+Some questions regarding immigration to South Africa pop up time and again.
+This is why we’ve decided to answer the questions you ask us the most in one place so that it’s easy to reference.

 Go on – bookmark this page immediately!
 Then start reading…

 1. How do I get a South African visa?

 You must meet the requirements to submit an application.
 There isn’t only one set of requirements though.
 Each one of South Africa’s visas has its own criteria.
 Here we’ll discuss the main requirements, but go to our visa section for comprehensive details on South African visa criteria.